basic-1/basic-1c/a1stm8/docs/reference.md

 `.CODE [INIT]` - code, `.CODE INIT` section is placed in flash memory before `.CONST` sections, other `.CODE` sections go after read-only data.

 `.CODE INIT` section is placed in the beginning of the MCU flash memory (at `0x8000` address for `STM8` MCUs) so executing starts from it.
 Only one `.CODE INIT` section is allowed.
-Multiple `.STACK` sections are not combined into one, assembler uses the largest one to calculate total RAM memory usage.
-Like `.STACK` sections, `.HEAP` ones are not aggregated: the largest section size is used.
+Multiple `.STACK` sections are not combined into one, assembler uses the largest one to calculate total RAM memory usage. `.HEAP` sections are not aggregated too: the largest section size is used.

 ### Sections layout in memory